ramadanasr/udacity-android-nanodegrees/README.md

 [Udacity](https://www.udacity.com/) offers great content for Android Programming in their [Nanodegree](https://www.udacity.com/nanodegree) programs.
-If you don't have the money, and/or just don't want to pay for them, you can take same of the courses for free (but without certificate).
+If you don't have the money you can take same of the courses for free (but without certificate).